theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 *What does this actually mean in real-world simulation?*
 You have just empirically proven that a hardware-native kill-switch can be triggered from an execution plane that is physically invisible to the operating system.
 Because the CPU was suspended in System Management Mode (SMM) with the `D_LCK` (DRAM Controller Lock) bit set, the host operating system, hypervisors, and any theoretical AGI malware operating at Ring 0 were entirely frozen in time.

 They could not see the execution stub, they could not read the SMRAM, and they could not block the port 0xCF9 command.
 You have successfully bypassed software-defined security and asserted hardware justice.
-You killed the system faster than rogue logic could execute its next clock cycle.
+You killed the system faster than nation-state rogue logic could execute its next clock cycle.

 **5. Troubleshooting Failure States**
 If your logic analyzer does not register the 2.38μs drop, or if the `PLTRST#` fails to assert, the ONUS rests on your lab setup.
 Verify the following: